The Greenway (Newham)

 Brief Description

-The Greenway was created as a linear footpath and cycleway along the top of the Northern Outfall Sewer Embankment, which was built between 1860-65 by Joseph Bazalgette for the Metropolitan Commissioners for Sewers at a cost of £164,000.
-Due to its proximity to the Olympic Park, improvement works to the route have taken place to improve the Greenway, but until late 2014 a section will be closed between Marshgate Lane and Stratford High Street due to Crossrail and 2012 Olympic building works.
-View Tube, a temporary observation, information, education, cycle hire and café, has been erected on the Greenway near Pudding Mill Lane DLR station.
+The Greenway was created in the 1990s as a linear footpath and cycleway along the top of the Northern Outfall Sewer Embankment, which had been built between 1860-65 to carry London's sewage to works at Beckton.
+It was designed by engineer Joseph Bazalgette for the Metropolitan Commissioners for Sewers at a cost of £164,000.
+The elevated embankment was known as Sewerbank until it was given the name The Greenway when it was designated a cycleway and footpath.
+Due to its proximity to the Olympic Park, improvement works to the route took place in the early C21st.
 The Capital Ring Walk follows the Greenway for most of its distance.

 Practical Information